 The blondies will keep well in an airtight tin for up to 4 days.
 They will be fine to eat for up to a week, but they will be slightly drier after a few days.
 I don’t think you’ll need to worry about it – they will disappear very quickly!

-Let me know what you thought of the recipe by leaving a comment below and please rate the recipe out of 5 by clicking on the stars in the recipe card.
+Let me know what you thought of it by leaving a comment below and please rate the recipe out of 5 by clicking on the stars in the recipe card.
+Thanks!

 more blondie recipes